Missouri University of Science and Technology: Electromagnetic Compatibility Laboratory

 The Electromagnetic Compatibility (EMC) Laboratory supports related research.
-The Missouri University of Science and Technology Electromagnetic Compatibility Consortium is a broad partnership of digital electronics companies committed to funding electromagnetic compatibility research through this facility.

 Experimental mine

 This limestone mine is located near the main campus and is used for the teaching and research activities of the Department of Mining Engineering.
 The facilities, which cover 25 acres, include the mine and adjacent surface dolomite quarries.
 The mine supports student competition teams, such as the mine rescue team, and the annual "Haunted Mine" Halloween event.
 The mine has been used by the school since 1921.